DaZZler12/My-FRT-Project/README.md

 Do the following needful in order to setting up your project locally.
 To get a local copy up and running follow these simple example steps.

-### Prerequisites/ What is the best way to get started with the project?
+### Prerequisites / What are the best ways to get started with this project?

 1. Install Python and the below mentioned packeges
    ```sh